underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

 * Install `git` and `git-email`.
 Run `sudo dnf install -y git git-email`.
 * Configure your `.gitconfig`, which lives in `~/.gitconfig`, using a text editor (e.g. `nano ~/.gitconfig` or `vi ~/.gitconfig`).
     * You can pick your default editor by adding: <pre><code>[core] editor = nano # Or which ever editor you prefer
 </code></pre>
-  * You can set your identity information by adding: <pre><code>[user] email = youremail@host.tld
+    * Set your identity information by adding: <pre><code>[user] name = Your Name Here email = YOUR_USERNAME@kdlp.underground.software
-        name = Firstname Lastname
+[sendemail]
+	smtpUser = YOUR_USERNAME
+	smtpPass = YOUR_PASSWORD
+	smtpserver = kdlp.underground.software
+	smtpserverport = 465
+	smtpencryption = ssl
 </code></pre>
-  * You can add settings for sending email patches using `git send-email`.
-If you are planning to use your gmail address, the following link will help you get set up: <https://stackoverflow.com/questions/68238912/how-to-configure-and-use-git-send-email-to-work-with-gmail-to-email-patches-to>.
-Otherwise, you can find similar instructions online.
+    * Make sure to fill in the fields with your username and password (the ones you use to log into the website)
-* Clone the class git repository: <https://github.com/underground-software/KDLP_assignments>.
-Run `git clone https://github.com/underground-software/KDLP_assignments.git`.
-Change directory into `A0/` within the class repo.
+* Clone [the assignment git repository](https://kdlp.underground.software/cgit/ILKD_assignments/): Run `git clone https://kdlp.underground.software/cgit/ILKD_assignments/`.
+* Change directory into `introductions/` within the class repo.
+* There are already introductions from the instructors in there, read them to see an example of what to do.
-* Add a file named `firstname_lastname.md` (e.g. `joel_savitz.md`), containing an introduction about yourself.
-The content can be whatever you want, whether it be why you are taking this class, your favorite ice cream flavor, or some random fact about yourself.
+* Add a file named `firstname_lastname.txt` (e.g. `joel_savitz.txt`), containing an introduction about yourself
+    * The content can be whatever you want, whether it be why you are taking this class, your favorite ice cream flavor, or some random fact about yourself.
-* Run `uname -a >> firstname_lastname.md` to append the details of your OS to your introduction file.
+* Run `uname -a >> firstname_lastname.txt` to append a line with information about the VM environment you set up to the end of your introduction file.
 * Make a commit out of your changes.

 ### Outcomes: